mahmoudimus/ac/docs/public/concepts/conditions.md

          }
      }

- In the above example the general page will be displayed if `isEnabled` add-on property is set to `true`.

- The `addon` entity is a bit special because it's always your add-on.
-All other entities depend on context.
-For example, if you add a web panel to some issue view then the condition for issue entity will be checked for the currently displayed issue.
+ In the above example the general page will be displayed if the `isEnabled` add-on property is set to `true`.
+All entities other than `addon` depend on context.
+For example, if you add a web panel with an issue entity condition to some issue view, then the condition will be checked against the properties of the currently displayed issue.